calculquebec/cip101-exercices/R/01-version/README.md

 ---

-Submit a task thats prints the current version of R.
+Submit a task which prints the current version of R.
 The sponsor account is: `def-sponsor00`.
 The result will be in file `slurm-*.out`.